andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ## The evolution of a feature

-#### Feature: As a user, I want to hail a Delorean
+#### Feature: As a passenger, I want to hail a Delorean

-* ...and I want to charge a credit card
+* So I can travel in time!

 --
-* ...and the system should log to Google Analytics
+* ...and my credit card will be charged

 --
+* ...and the system should log the event to Google Analytics

+--
-* ...and I want to also do food delivery
+* ...and sometimes I want food delivery

 --
 * ...and I want to use our internal Driver Routing system